Lin-Den-Dev/Lin-Den-Dev/README.md

 - 👋 Hi, I’m @LinDen
-- 👀 I’m interested in astronomy, motorsport and cinematography
+- 👀 I’m interested in astronomy, motorsport, sationery and cinematography
-- 🌱 I’m currently studying IT, aspiring to be a FullStack developer
+- 🌱 I’m IT developer experienced in planty areas, aspiring to be a FullStack developer
-- 💞️ I’m open to collaborate on various web, backend, frontend projects
+- 💞️ I’m open to collaborate on various web, backend and data projects

 <!---